hupiper/ocp4-vsphere-upi-automation/README.md

+#Origins of this repo
+This repo was cloned from [link](https://github.com/RedHatOfficial/ocp4-vsphere-upi-automation).
+I'm currently using a version I cloned from July because the last pull I did from the repo broke my install.
+I'll try the update again when I have time.

 # OCP4 on VMware vSphere UPI Automation

 The goal of this repo is to make deploying and redeploying a new OpenShift v4 cluster a snap.
 Using the same repo and with minor tweaks, it can be applied to any version of OpenShift higher than the current version of 4.4.